Volunteer at Daniell Cheetah Project

 For medium term volunteering between 5 weeks and 3 months at R400/day

-This includes your housing (you will be staying in a house with other volunteers, each volunteer will have their own room, but will share a bathroom, a full equipped kitchen and living area, there is also a communal swimming pool and barbeque area), ), food (lunch will be provided at our curious shop during the day.
-All groceries will be provided but you will be responsible for preparation of your own breakfast and dinner; note that speciality/luxury products will not be provided, e.g.: chocolates, toiletries, etc.), Wi-Fi, laundry, transport to and from Port Elizabeth Airport.
+This includes your housing (you will be staying in a house with other volunteers, each volunteer will have their own room, but will share a bathroom, a full equipped kitchen and living area, there is also a communal swimming pool and barbecue area), food (lunch will be provided at our curious shop during the day.
+Transport to town for you to go shopping will be provided and you will be responsible for preparation of your own breakfast and dinner; note that speciality/luxury products will not be provided, e.g.: chocolates, toiletries, etc.), Wi-Fi, laundry, transport to and from Port Elizabeth Airport.

 The Lion package